rharbird/microbit-challenges/docs/source/basics/data_types.rst

 	celsiusTemp = temperature()
 	fahrenheitTemp = celsiusTemp * 9 / 5 + 32

-..note:: Python recognises two division operators: ``/`` and ``//``.
+.. note:: Python recognises two division operators: ``/`` and ``//``.
 First one outputs the result you'd expect, but the second one does integer division: the return value is actually the floor of the result.
 This means that the return value is always rounded down.

 Operator ``%``, called ``mod`` is used to calculate the remainder when one value is divided by another.
 For example: maybe you'd like to know whether a number is odd or